How to Plant, Grow, and Care for an Apricot Tree

 We’ve talked about pruning, propagating, and providing your apricots with well-drained soil.
 Now let’s discuss how to acquire those juicy delicious fruits.

 Store apricots in a single layer, in a tepid dry area with good air circulation.
-Consume them within 3 weeks, and avoid storing them with vegetables that emit ethylene.
+Consume them within three weeks, and avoid storing them with vegetables that emit ethylene.
 This causes them to go bad.
-If you’re going to store them in the refrigerator, do so at a temperature of 32 degrees.
-Apricots keep in the freezer in a plastic bag for up to 1 year.
-Dehydrated apricots keep in an airtight container for 6 months, stored in a cool, dry cabinet.
-Can apricots in water and keep them for 2 years.
+If you’re going to store them in the refrigerator, do so at a temperature of 32°F (0°C).
+Apricots keep in the freezer in a plastic bag for up to one year.
+Dehydrated apricots keep in an airtight container for six months, stored in a cool, dry cabinet.
+Can apricots in water and keep them for two years.
 Combine your apricots with a peach to make a jam.
-Jams keep for 1 year.
+Jams keep for one year.

 Although apricots propagate easily, they have a host of issues you could run into.
 Let’s discuss those.